jdrbrn/TerraNova/README.md

 TerraNova is a Ruby on Rails webapp designed to manage territories.
 It can be linked to multiple versions of itself to manage multiple territory types with only one end user interface.

+TerraNova is developed using Ruby 2.3.3, and has not been tested under any other version

 TerraNova is configured to be deployed using Passenger.

 TerraNova require yarn to be installed to make rails happy.
 Please follow this guide: https://yarnpkg.com/en/docs/install